Part I: Form Sync to Async to As-Sync

 The objective is to implement a simple TCP Echo Server that accepts TCP incoming connections and simply echoes anything that is sent to it.

-We start off with a very simple, synchronous implementation and use that to motivate the use of synchronous operations, which is what ASIO is all about.
+We start off with a very simple, synchronous implementation and use that to motivate the use of asynchronous operations, which is what ASIO is all about.

 Finally, we escape callback hell by introducing C++20 Coroutines.